 PVPC conducted an equity assessment on the transportation planning tasks completed as part of previous UPWP's.
-This assessment process has previously been used on the Regional TIP and identifies how regional transportation improvement projects have potential impacted defined minority and low-income block groups in the region.
+This assessment process has previously been used on the Regional TIP and identifies how regional transportation improvement projects have potentially impacted defined minority and low-income block groups in the region.
+Analysis of these projects also reflects some of the planning work performed by staff under Task 1.5 - Title VI and Environmental Justice.
 This information is shown on the figure on page 53.
+A map of planning tasks by community from 2010 - 2019 is shown on the figure on page 54.

-UPWP's for the previous eight years were reviewed to identify the transportation planning tasks that were completed for each of the 43 communities in the PVPC region.
+UPWP's over a ten year period were reviewed to identify the transportation planning tasks that were completed for each of the 43 communities in the PVPC region.
 Tasks included data collection, planning studies, local technical assistance requests, and regional activities such as the update to the TIP or CMP.
-All total, 789 tasks were identified over the eight year period.
-While the total number of projects for each community is often a function of the size of the community, at least one task was completed for each community over the eight year period.
-This information is summarized on the table on page 54.
+All total, 874 tasks were identified over this timeframe.
+While the total number of projects for each community is often a function of the size of the community, at least one task was completed for each community.
+This information is summarized on the table on page 55.
+Tasks completed or estimated to be completed as part of the FFY 2018 and FFY 2019 UPWP have also been included on this table for informational purposes.
+Completion of these tasks are estimated and will be updated as part of future UPWP's.

-Seven communities were found to have less than five transportation tasks completed over the eight year period.
-Four communities (Chesterfield, Hatfield, Middlefield, and Worthington) were identified as having less than four transportation tasks completed from 2010 - 2017.
-Two communities (Middlefield and Plainfield) did not have any transportation tasks completed over the last 3 years.
+Six communities were found to have less than five transportation tasks completed over the ten year period.
+Three communities (Chesterfield, Hatfield, and Middlefield) were identified as having less than four transportation tasks completed from 2010 - 2019.
 This is a reflection of the smaller size of these communities and their small network of federal aid eligible roadways.
-Pavement management and traffic counting data collection has been conducted in some of these communities as summarized in the tables on pages 55 and 56.
+Pavement management and traffic counting data collection have been conducted in some of these communities as summarized in the tables on pages 56 and 57.
 PVPC will continue to perfrom outreach to our member communities to identify opportunities to provide transportation planning services in an equitable manner.

 In addition to counts completed for MassDOT and as part of ongoing planning studies, PVPC offers two free traffic counts for each member community per calendar year.
 Traffic counts over the last eight years were reviewed for each community to determine how much data has been collected across the region and as a way to identify how many communities may not be aware of the traffic counting services we offer.
-This information is summarized in the table on page 55.
+This information is summarized in the table on page 56.
 Traffic counts include both automatic traffic counts and manual turning movement counts.